 Whether you’re a seasoned programmer, or a beginner trying to code your first piece of software, a good text editor is one of the most important things you’ll need on your Mac.
-Which is probably why there are a lot of free text editors, as well as great paid text editors out there, and to save you from the time consuming (and often confusing) task of choosing the right text editor for your use, we’ve picked out the 10 best text editors for Mac that are actually worthy of attention in 2019.
+Thankfully there are a lot of free text editors as well as great paid text editors out there.
+To save our readers from the time consuming (and often confusing) task of choosing the right text editor for their use, we’ve picked out the 10 best text editors for Mac that are actually worthy of attention in 2019.
 Note that while all the Mac text editors mentioned on this list are great, you should choose the one that fits your needs.
 So, without further ado, let’s check out the list, shall we?

 1. Sublime Text 3